CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 ```
 #SBATCH --gres=gpu:a100:<number_of_gpus_per_node>,nvme:<local_storage_space_per_node>
 ```
 Many GPU applications also support cpu multithreading but not all.
 If cpu threading is supported cpu cores for the application threading operations can be enabled using `--cpus-per-task` flag.
 The example below will use one GPU and 32 cores are available for cpu threading (32 is 1/4 of the CPU cores of a single node) also 950 GB local fast disk storage (1/4 of the total amount of local disk on a node).
-Ampere A100 GPU has also own 40GB memory (and that memory will not need any reservation flag).
+Ampere A100 GPU also has its own 40GB memory (and that memory will not need any reservation flag).
 Default amount of main memory allocated per GPU is 122.5GB
 ```
 #SBATCH --partition=gpusmall
 #SBATCH --ntasks=1